 Under the leadership of Dean Edward Montgomery, GPPI enrolled its first students in the Master of International Development Policy (MIDP) program in the fall of 2012.
 In September 2013, the University announced a $100 million gift from alumnus Frank McCourt (C’75) for the establishment of the McCourt School of Public Policy, the ninth and newest school at Georgetown University.

-The McCourt School currently offers five master’s degree programs and nine dual-degree programs, and includes fifteen affiliated research centers, twenty-one full time faculty members, ten visiting faculty members, more than one-hundred affiliated faculty members and approximately 450 enrolled students across the various degree and executive education programs.
+The McCourt School currently offers four master’s degree programs and nine dual-degree programs, and includes 15 affiliated research centers, 52 full-time faculty members, 67 research faculty members and fellows, more than 100 affiliated faculty members, and approximately 650 enrolled students across the various degree and executive education programs.